apache/couchdb-documentation/rfcs/003-fdb-seq-index.md

 The writer also knows in all cases what the `RevPosition`, `RevHash`, `BranchCount`, and `NotDeleted` will be following the edit, and can use the `set_versionstamped_key` API to write a new KV with the correct new sequence of the transaction into the "changes" subspace.
-Knowledge of `NotDeleted` is slightly subtle; it relies on the sorting of the Keys in the "revisions" subspace to ensure that if any live edit branch exists it will be the winner (and the system always reads the winning branch on any edit).

 In short, the operations in this subspace are
 - doc insert: 0 read, 0 clear, 1 insert